3 Best Water Bottles that Fit in Cup Holders

 In the U.S., most car cup holders hover around two to three inches in diameter.
-This little fact becomes incredibly important when choosing a water bottle for your travels.
+This little fact becomes incredibly important when choosing the best water bottle for your travels.
 If you pick one that goes beyond these dimensions, you might be in for a frustrating experience trying to make it fit.

 So, whenever I know I’ll need to fit my bottle in a cup holder, I turn to slimmer and less obvious options, specifically those with less than 25 oz. capacity.